-- All staff at CAEA are involved in monitoring attendance through the completion of registers. - Attendance percentage included in end of term reports to parent/carers. - Weekly/termly attendance figures discussed at SMT meetings. - SMT Attendance Lead is advised daily of any unauthorised absences. - Individual attendance is monitored for any persistence absence, if required letters to be sent to parents.
+- All staff at CAL are involved in monitoring attendance through the completion of registers. - Attendance percentage included in end of term reports to parent/carers. - Weekly/termly attendance figures discussed at SLT meetings. - Weekly attendance figures to be publicised in the weekly CAL newsletter - SMT Attendance Lead/Head of School is advised daily of any unauthorised absences. - Individual attendance is monitored for any persistence absence, if required letters to be sent to parents. - Mentors encourage their students to attend school daily - Mentors to discuss the attendance of the class from the previous week in Monday mentor time